Amazon Faves

 2. Lack of Famous Landmarks

 While rich in history, the Baltic region doesn’t boast as many iconic landmarks as other parts of Europe.
-As I mentioned, I loved the Viking musems and other historic sites and landmarks, but there aren’t many “bucket list”, iconic landmarks on a Baltic cruise.
+I loved the Viking museums and other historic sites, but there aren’t many “bucket list” iconic landmarks on a Baltic cruise.
 What I mean is… you won’t find equivalents to the Leaning Tower of Pisa or the Eiffel Tower here.
 Even in bigger cities like Helsinki, most of the top sites involve old churches.
 This could be a downside for those who enjoy visiting world-renowned sites.

 3. Packing Challenges

-Packing for a Baltic cruise can be tricky due to the region’s variable weather (more on that in a moment).
+Packing for a Baltic cruise can be tricky due to the region’s variable weather.
 It’s essential to dress in layers to accommodate the changing temperatures.
 Be prepared for both cool and warm days, and ensure you have appropriate clothing for various weather conditions.
 Like packing for an Alaskan cruise, it’s tough with a Baltic cruise to pack light.

 While visiting so many diverse European countries in a compressed time is a benefit, managing currencies on a Baltic sailing can be a bit of a challenge.
 While most of the 40+ European countries use the Euro as their currency, many of the countries on a Baltic sailing, including Norway, Sweden, and Denmark, do not.
-To make matters more difficult, these three countries have their own currencies, which all differ.
+These three countries have their own currencies, which all differ.

 Managing five different currencies (USD, Euro, Danish Krone, Swedish Krone, and Norwegian Krone) would have been a nightmare, so I personally chose to convert only some currency into Euros.
 Every vendor in all cities we visited accepted contactless credit card payment, which I ended up using almost exclusively.